jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/userProfile/userProfile.rst

 6. Region - specifies regional formats for dates and number, example is shown below the menu
 7. User UUID (can not be changed, only copied)
 8. Email (can not be changed, only copied)
+9. Phone number
-9. Auto deposit mailbox - specifies which mailbox will be used for incoming envelopes.
+10. Auto deposit mailbox - specifies which mailbox will be used for incoming envelopes.
 If disabled - you will have to manually specify mailbox for each incoming envelope
-10. Signature settings - here you can create or update your e-ink signature
+11. Signature settings - here you can create or update your e-ink signature
-11. Initials settings - here you can create or update your initials
+12. Initials settings - here you can create or update your initials
-12. Register personal account
+13. Register personal account
-13. Register company account
+14. Register company account

 Do not forget to click the "Save changes" button after editing anything on this page.